How?

 • Prioritise User Needs: Focus on what users truly require, avoid technical bloat.

 So, Fierce Reduction is, first and foremost, an attitude of mind.
-From the outset, you should pause and take a critical look at everything related to everyday business processes and tasks to see what you can eliminate, before you contemplate new digital innovation.
+From the outset, you should pause and take a critical look at everything related to everyday business processes and tasks to see what you can eliminate, before you contemplate introducing AI to powered digital innovation.

 Complexity drains resources.
-Studies indicate that overly intricate processes and IT systems can slash productivity by up to 40% (McKinsey & Company, 20203).
-In sales, convoluted pipelines delay deals; for executives, bloated dashboards obscure critical insights.
-Simplification addresses these pain points, freeing teams to focus on high-value tasks.
+Studies indicate that overly intricate processes and information technology systems can slash productivity by up to 40% (McKinsey & Company, 2020)1.
+In sales, convoluted pipelines delay deals and bloated CRM dashboards obscure critical insights.
+Fierce Reduction addresses these pain points, freeing teams to focus on high-value tasks.

-Fierce Reduction means the same: seeing basic forms among the complex.
+Fierce Reduction means the same: seeing basic, simpler forms among the complex.

 Unlike minimalism, which reduces to a bare aesthetic, or Lean, which iterates toward efficiency, Fierce Reduction takes a bold first step: subtract aggressively.
 This proactive stance ensures that complexity is tackled upfront, making it ideal for fast-moving, knowledge-rich settings.

-In 2021, American scientist Leidy Klotz wrote a book called Subtract5.
+In 2021, American scientist Leidy Klotz wrote a book called Subtract3.
 He called this topic 'The Untapped Science of Less'.
 In this work, the author has made an extensive study of using less to change the system: scaling subtraction.
-To quote:
+This applies to digital data models.

-Now, if we look at the state of software today, we see the Software-as-a-Service (SaaS) model delivering a continuous stream of more features, with the aim of maximising our commitment to high user adoption and renewals to annual subscriptions.
+If we look at the state of software today, we see tech leaders, such as Salesforce, delivering a continuous stream of more features.
+This is to maximise commitment to high user adoption and renewals of annual subscriptions.
 What follows is bloat.
+It's time to subtract, not add.

-We also have an information technology industry that, twenty years ago, made the shift to cloud computing and pay-as-you-go SaaS.
+We also have an information technology industry that, twenty years ago, made the shift to cloud computing and pay-as-you-go Software-as-a-Service (SaaS).
 This was countering the complexity and cost of the-then client/server on-premise hardware and clunky perpetual software licences.

 Where are we now, twenty years later with SaaS?
 The answer is deep in a quagmire of complex systems.
 This is where the quest to add features many times each year by the SaaS publishers is driven in the mistaken belief that this is the best way to ensure year-on-year customer retention.

-As with Picasso's eleven stages of abstraction, it was the thinking observed by Ken Segall6 of another genius - Steve Jobs, cofounder of Apple.
+As with Picasso's eleven stages of abstraction, it was the thinking observed by Ken Segall4 of another genius - Steve Jobs, cofounder of Apple that resonates here.
 This is the pursuit of simplifying every idea, every innovation down to its essence.
 To quote from Segall's first book:

 "In all cases, it's a reminder of what sets Apple apart from other technology companies and what makes Apple stand out in a complicated world: a deep, almost religious belief in the power of simplicity."

-In writing 10 Laws of Simplicity, John Maeda12 created a timeless work, nearly twenty years ago, on how to simplify everything business, life and tech:
+In writing the Laws of Simplicity, John Maeda9 created a timeless work, nearly twenty years ago, on how to simplify everything business, life and tech:

-2. Organise: Organisation of complexity is crucial in maintaining simplicity.
+02. Organise.
+Organisation of complexity is crucial in maintaining simplicity.
 By categorising and structuring information or processes, streamlining communication and operations.
-Organising information helps in a Fierce Reduction strategy, making it easier for users to navigate and understand.
+Organising information helps in a Fierce Reduction strategy, making it easier for your users to navigate and understand a digital environment.

-3. Time: Savings in time can constitute simplicity.
+03. Time.
+Savings in time can constitute simplicity.
 People are often overwhelmed by choices and information.
 Thus, reducing the time spent navigating complex experiences embodies Fierce Reduction.
-Simplifying processes or decisions can lead to significant time savings for both users and businesses.
+Simplicity applied to processes and tasks within digital innovation leads to significant time savings for both business and consumer interactions.

-4. Learn: Simplicity can facilitate better learning and understanding.
-By stripping away complexity, individuals can focus on grasping essential concepts more effectively.
-This is Fierce Reduction: by removing distractions, the core message or function becomes clearer and easier to absorb.
+04. Learn.
+Simplicity can facilitate better learning and understanding.
+This means stripping away complexity, so that individuals can focus on grasping essential concepts more effectively as features within digital platforms.
+It is Fierce Reduction.
+By first removing distractions, the core message or function becomes clearer and easier to absorb.

-5. Differences: Simple does not always mean the same.
-Recognising and embracing differences can lead to innovative solutions.
-Fierce Reduction means focusing on unique attributes can lead to differentiation in the marketplace.
+05. Differentiate.
+Simplicity does not always mean the same.
+Recognising differences can lead to innovative solutions.
+Fierce Reduction means focusing on unique attributes that, in turn, can lead to differentiation in the marketplace.
+For example, tailoring sales methods and embracing an AI-powered digital innovation can express these differences.

-6. Emotion: Simplicity is more about the experience than the object.
+06. Emote.
+Simplicity is more about the experience than the object.
 Emotions play a critical role in how individuals perceive simplicity.
-Reducing complexity not only leads to better functionality but also enhances emotional engagement with products or services.
+Reducing complexity not only leads to better functionality but also enhances emotional engagement with new, innovative products or services.
+It's a key element of building and reinforcing belief in brand.

-7. Trust: Simplicity builds trust.
+07. Trust.
+Simplicity builds trust.
 When something is straightforward and easy to use, people are more likely to trust it.
 Fierce Reduction means streamlining processes can enhance customer trust in a brand or service.
+Remember to subtract before you add: it was the key to the simplicity of the Google search engine User Interface (UI).

 • Redesign from first principles.